Simply-Adi/Simply-Adi.github.io/index.md

 1. **AutoCertiPy**

 -Description: With the help of code pieces from Stackexchange, I wrote a code that automates printing details of certificate recepients on a given template.
-The template is a high quality image generated from its pdf version, which is obtained from powerpoint file.
+The template (high quality image) is generated from its pdf version, which is obtained from powerpoint file (where the certificate design happens).
 Here is the link to the same.

 -Context: PhD students are frequently involved in organising conferences, wherein arranging certificates is an important activity.
 Manually inputting recepient details is a mechanical task. **AutoCertiPy** aims to eliminate the time spent in such task.